vasarhelyi/trajognize/README.md

 be probably not relevant for your case.
 I tried to separate these as much as possible.

-Anyhow, to setup trajognize properly, you need two main settings file:

-  * the **colorid** file is an .xml (in a very bad format inherited from a very old but at that time very nice project - SwissTrack) containing the barcode color definitions, such as 'RGB' meaning red-green-blue for example.
-  * the **project_settings** file is a .py python file that should contain a single class definition that is the child of `trajognize.settings.TrajognizeSettingsBase`.
-This contains most of the project-specific settings.
+Anyhow, to setup trajognize properly, you need one main **project_settings** file, which is a .py python file that should contain a single class definition that is the child of `trajognize.settings.TrajognizeSettingsBase`.
+This contains all of the project-specific settings.
 Documentation is available in the implementation of the base class in `trajognize/settings.py`.

+TIP: use trajognize/test/check_blob_distributions.py to check your ratognize .blob output to setup `MAX_INRAT_DIST`, `AVG_INRAT_DIST` and `MAX_PERFRAME_*` main parameters.

 ## List of statistics implemented